 Two teachers from Whitehall Park School have written an article on the necessity of teaching personal finance at KS1 in the digital age.
-The following article comes courtesy of Jo Fynaut and Sarah Nash, and can be found on the TES website by following the link at the bottom of this page.
+The following article comes courtesy of Jo Fynaut and Sarah Nash, and can be found on the Times Educational Supplement website by following the link at the bottom of this page.

 ‘Why we teach personal finance at KS1’

 Teaching young children about money is crucial, say these primary teachers – but our curriculum needs an update